bloovis/csup/guide/content/docs/gettingstarted/Notmuch.md

 This creates a file `~/.notmuch-config`.
 I edited this file as follows:

 * *VERY IMPORTANT*: Changed `synchronize_flags` to false.
-This prevents notmuch from modifying email filenames, which will confuse Csup and cause it to crash when editing draft messages.
+This prevents notmuch from modifying email filenames, which would confuse Csup and cause it to crash when editing draft messages.

 * Changed the `tags=unread;inbox;` line to `tags=new;`.
 The reason for this will become clear later in the discussion about using a `post-new` hook to tag new email.